Eric Hanhold

-Eric Dru Hanhold (born November 1, 1993) is an American professional baseball pitcher in the San Diego Padres organization.
-He has played in Major League Baseball (MLB) for the New York Mets and Baltimore Orioles.
+Eric Dru Hanhold (born November 1, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Mets and Baltimore Orioles.

 Amateur career

 Hanhold attended East Lake High School in Tarpon Springs, Florida.
 He committed to play college baseball at the University of Florida before his senior season.
 As a senior, he was 7–3 with a 1.14 ERA.
 He was drafted by the Philadelphia Phillies in the 40th round of the 2012 Major League Baseball draft, but did not sign and instead enrolled at the University of Florida, where he majored in criminology.
 In 2014, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
+As a junior at Florida, Hanhold was 1–0 with a 4.26 ERA in 25 1/3innings pitched, making four starts and ten relief appearances.

 Professional career

 Milwaukee Brewers

-As a junior at Florida, Hanhold was 1–0 with a 4.26 ERA in innings pitched, making four starts and ten relief appearances.
-After his junior year, he was drafted by the Milwaukee Brewers in the sixth round of the 2015 Major League Baseball draft, and he signed for $250,000.
+After Hanhold's junior year, he was drafted by the Milwaukee Brewers in the sixth round of the 2015 Major League Baseball draft, and he signed for $250,000.

 After signing, Hanhold made his professional debut with the Arizona League Brewers, and after one game, he was promoted to the Wisconsin Timber Rattlers where he finished the season with an 0–4 record and a 7.60 ERA in ten games (seven starts).
 In 2016, he played for the Brevard County Manatees where he was 2–12 with a 4.81 ERA in 19 starts, and in 2017, he pitched with the Carolina Mudcats, posting an 8–3 record and a 3.94 ERA in 64 innings pitched, mainly in relief.